pvsbprasad/dc_build_apps/discovery/PK_DIS_BUILDAPPS/pages/02-btp-destination-cxserviceV2/README.md

 Before using the SAP Build project, you must configure a destination in your SAP BTP subaccount.

+Similar to AI core.please create a destination for Service Cloud V2

 1. Go to your SAP BTP subaccount and navigate to **Connectivity → Destinations**, then click **Create Destination**.